Officer in Floyd killing says his role was crowd control - NewsBreak

 Officer in Floyd killing says his role was crowd control

-ST. PAUL, Minn. — (AP) — A former Minneapolis police officer charged in George Floyd's killing testified that he was relying on his fellow officers to care for Floyd’s medical needs while he controlled traffic and onlookers as police tried to arrest the Black man.
+A former Minneapolis police officer charged in George Floyd 's killing testified that he was relying on his fellow officers to care for Floyd’s medical needs while he controlled traffic and onlookers as police tried to arrest the Black man.

 Tou Thao is one of three former officers charged in federal court with violating Floyd’s constitutional rights when Officer Derek Chauvin pressed his knee into Floyd’s neck for 9 1/2 minutes as the 46-year-old man was handcuffed, facedown on the street.
 Thao is scheduled to resume testifying Wednesday.